An Empirical Study of Compound PCFGs: Experimental setup

+\paragraph{English Treebanks.} For English, we consider three treebanks: the Wall Street Journal (WSJ) and Brown portions of the Penn Treebank~\citep{marcus-etal-1994-penn} and the English Web Treebank (Enweb;~\citet{enweb}).
+Since Brown and Enweb are composed of eight and five subdomains, respectively, we will be actually conducting experiments on fourteen domains.
+Below we elaborate on Brown and Enweb since they are not as widely used as WSJ.

+\begin{itemize}[wide=0\parindent] \item \emph{Brown} is part of the Penn Treebank and consists of manually parsed sentences from eight domains, including lore, biography, fiction, and humor~\citep{ptree}.
+We divide sentences in each domain into three splits: approximately 70\% of the sentences for training, 15\% for development, and 15\% for test.
+We further merge the training, development, and test subsets across domains and create a mixed-domain Brown. \item \emph{Enweb} stands for the English Web Treebank and consists of sentences from five domains: weblogs, newsgroups, email, reviews, and question-answers~\citep{enweb}.
+Each domain contains sentences that have been manually annotated with phrase structures.
+We divide sentences in each domain in a similar way to that we divide Brown sentences.
+We also create a mixed-domain Enweb. \end{itemize}

-\textbf{Datasets:} We investigate the parsing performance of C-PCFGs across ten languages.
-Specifically, we conduct experiments on the Wall Street Journal (WSJ) corpus of the Penn Treebank~\citep{marcus-etal-1994-penn} for English, the Penn Chinese Treebank 5.1 (CTB)~\citep{xue_xia_chiou_palmer_2005} for Chinese, and eight additional treebanks from the SPMRL 2014 shared task~\citep{seddah-etal-2014-introducing} for the other eight languages (Basque, German, French, Hebrew, Hungarian, Korean, Polish, Swedish).
-We use the standard data splits for each treebank.
-Following~\citet{kim-etal-2019-compound}, punctuation is removed from all data; the top 10000 frequent tokens in the training data of each treebank are kept as the vocabulary.\footnote{A unified data preprocessing pipeline is available at \href{https://github.com/zhaoyanpeng/xcfg}{https://github.com/zhaoyanpeng/xcfg}.} Unless otherwise specified, we train C-PCFGs on sentences no longer than 40 tokens.
+\paragraph{Multilingual Treebanks.} We conducted a multilingual evaluation on the rest nine languages, including Chinese, Basque, German, French, Hebrew, Hungarian, Korean, Polish, and Swedish.
+For Chinese, we use the Penn Chinese Treebank 5.1 (CTB;~\citet{ctb}).
+For the other eight languages, we rely on their treebanks from the SPMRL 2014 shared task~\citep{seddah-etal-2014-introducing}.

+We use the standard data splits for each treebank whenever there have been established standards for data set splitting.
+Following~\citet{kim-etal-2019-compound}, we remove punctuation from all the treebanks, and keep the top 10,000 frequent tokens in the training split of each treebank as the vocabulary.\footnote{A unified data preprocessing pipeline is available at \href{https://github.com/zhaoyanpeng/xcfg}{https://github.com/zhaoyanpeng/xcfg}.} Unless otherwise specified, we train C-PCFGs on sentences no longer than 40 tokens, namely L40C-PCFG.

-\textbf{Model hyperparameters and evaluation:} We re-implement C-PCFGs relying on Torch-Struct~\citep{rush-2020-torch} and adopt the same hyperparameter settings as in~\citet{kim-etal-2019-compound}.
+\paragraph{Model hyperparameters and evaluation:} We re-implement C-PCFGs relying on Torch-Struct~\citep{rush-2020-torch} and adopt the same hyperparameter settings as in~\citet{kim-etal-2019-compound}.
 We train C-PCFGs for each language separately.
 On each treebank we run C-PCFGs four times with different random seeds and for 30 epochs.
-The best model in each run is selected according to the perplexity on the validation data.
+The best model in each run is selected according to the perplexity of the development data.
 At test time, trivial spans, such as single-word and sentence-level spans, are ignored.
-We report average corpus- and sentence-level F1 numbers as well as the unbiased standard deviations.
+We report average corpus- and sentence-level F1 numbers as well as unbiased standard deviations.